-- Do you currently have a strategic goal either short/long term that includes creating and supporting a diverse and inclusive workplace?
+- Do you currently have a strategic goal either short/long term that includes creating and supporting a diverse, equitable, and inclusive workplace?

-- Do you have resources to support a diversity & inclusion initiative in your organization?
+- Do you have resources to support a DEI initiative in your organization?

-- What metrics or processes internally or externally that reflect your commitment of a D & I environment?
+- What metrics or processes internally or externally that reflect your commitment of a DEI environment?
 Could be your current demographics, mission statement, hiring, and recruiting, promotion process, etc.